 Other efforts: In 2018, Ceci led an effort to label stormdrains in her neighborhood with educational “no dumping” markers, highlighting the connection between the stormdrains and East Vadnais Lake.
 A springtime event brought neighbors together to clean and label 70 stormdrains in the neighborhood, and a neighborhood news article was submitted to explain the importance of clean stormdrains and proper use of winter salt and de-icer.

 In 2019, Ceci volunteered to help facilitate the first ever VLAWMO native plant swap, an effort to help neighbors exchange native plants during Spring gardening season.
 This event provided an outlet for residents to find good homes for ambitious plants that may be spreading too much in their yards, try out new native plants, and learn more about the types and benefits they bring to soil and the watershed.

 Hours: From 2018-2020, Ceci has invested over 180 hours of service to the projects explained here.

 VLAWMO thanks Ceci for all of the time, creativity, and care that she’s put into her work with the Watershed Action Volunteers (WAV).
 The watershed and the VLAWMO community is tremendously fortunate to have her talents and leadership on the team!

-This award is open to municipalities, counties, or state entities working in the VLAWMO watershed.
+This award is open to municipalities, counties, schools, or state entities working in the VLAWMO watershed.
 Projects in focus include infrastructure that strives to improve the impact of stormwater runoff, or to protect and/or improve local waterbodies such as lakes, creeks, and wetlands.
 Policies and practices in winter and turf maintenance, municipal water use, and MS4 programming (link), are also considered for this award.